okta/terraform-provider-okta/website/docs/r/app_user.html.markdown

 - `password` - (Optional) The password to use.

 - `profile` - (Optional) The JSON profile of the App User.

+- `retain_assignment` - (Optional) Retain the user association on destroy.
+If set to true, the resource will be removed from state but not from the Okta app.

 ## Attributes Reference